-Let’s see the example of Python Django Ajax CRUD Operations.
-Ajax is a way of making web development more dynamic.
-Using Ajax we can load data from the server without reloading the web pages.
-AJAX stands for Asynchronous Javascript and XML.
+Let’s explore an example of Python Django Ajax CRUD Operations.
+Ajax is a method that adds dynamism to web development.
+It enables loading data from servers without needing to refresh web pages.
+AJAX is short for Asynchronous JavaScript and XML.

 <!doctype html>